Thank you for subscribing

 How important is ventilation for an outdoor kitchen?

-Once you’ve decided where you’re going to build your outdoor kitchen, Kieran says the next key consideration is ventilation.
+Once you’ve decided where you’re going to build your outdoor kitchen, Davies says the next key consideration is ventilation.

-“To be considered an outdoor kitchen and to allow the use of outdoor gas appliances there must be appropriate airflow,” Kieran says.
-“This can be achieved by either having no roof, at least two open walls or having at least 25 per cent of the perimeter completely open and significant openings on the remaining walls.”
+"To be considered an outdoor kitchen, and to allow the use of outdoor gas appliances, there must be appropriate airflow," Davies says.
+"This can be achieved by either having no roof, at least two open walls, or having at least 25 per cent of the perimeter completely open with significant openings on the remaining walls."

-He says an area will also be considered enclosed if it is fitted with plastic blinds or moveable walls.
+An area will also be considered enclosed if it's fitted with plastic blinds or moveable walls.

 If your alfresco area is deemed to be more than 50 per cent enclosed, then it is considered by Energy Safe Victoria to be ‘indoors’.
 This means it will have be subject to a number of building requirements (Standard AS/NZS 5601), including: